 A customer journey map tells the story of the customer’s experience from initial contact through the various points of engagement to purchase and all the way beyond to keeping loyalty.
 What it always does is identify key interactions that the customer has with the organization.
 The customer journey map looks at the entire spectrum of engagement.

-Typically timeline of a customer journey includes first engaging with a customer (through advertisement or in a store), buying the product or service, using it, sharing about the experience with others (in person or online) and then finishing the journey by upgrading, replacing or choosing a competitor( restarting the journey with another company).
-It talks about the user’s experience( sense of anticipation or frustration), motivations and triggers at each of these touchpoints.
+Typically timeline of a customer journey includes first engaging with a customer (through advertisement or in a store), purchase, using the product or service with the help of user manuals, sharing about the experience with others (in person or online) and then finishing the journey by upgrading, replacing or choosing a competitor( restarting the journey with another company).
+It talks about the user’s experience( sense of anticipation or frustration), motivations, and triggers at each of these touchpoints.
 It gives a clear picture as to what is the customer’s greater motivation, what do they wish to achieve, and what are their expectations of the organization.

-The more touchpoints the more complicated the customer journey becomes but the map makes it more clearer.
+The more touchpoints the more complicated the customer journey becomes but the map makes it clearer.

 Customer Journey Map: When and Why